 Only a minuscule (2.86% or 9.89%) fraction of subjects are consistently RSTL, whereas the majority of subjects choose according to RATL in the majority of questions.
 This pattern holds also in the first question and when both options are risky.
-Moreover, in most questions, RATL is stronger in the Long rather than in the Short treatment.
-This pattern makes intuitive sense: when the time horizon is relatively short, the two options are closer in value and thus the choices are closer to an even split.
-But under EDU, in the Long treatment the values become more different in favor of more random dates, which should mean higher frequency of RSTL.
-The opposite holds in our data.
+Moreover, in most questions RATL is stronger in the Long rather than in the Short treatment.12 This difference makes intuitive sense since, when the time horizon is relatively short, the two options are closer in value and thus the choices are closer to an even split.
+As the time horizon increases, as in the Long treatment, the options become less similar, and subjects move away from an even split and become more RATL.
+This contrasts with EDU, which not only predicts that individuals must always pick the RSTL option, but also that the premium that they would be willing to pay to avoid the RATL option would increase in the time horizon.